Amane Kanata: 2019–2023: Debut and initial singles

-2024-present: Unknown Diva, Trigger, and Lock On
+2024–2025: Unknown Diva, Trigger, and Lock On

 On 6 January 2024, during a live online concert, Amane announced her debut album Unknown Diva and premiered multiple songs from the album, including "Knock It Out!" which was released simultaneously as the lead single.
 Upon the album's announcement, various producers were confirmed as having worked on the album, including TeddyLoid and Giga, who wrote and produced "Knock It Out!", as well as Jin, Teniwoha, Junpei Fujita, and Mikito-P. After the release of further singles "Junsuishin" and "Start Up" on 4 and 24 February respectively, Unknown Diva was officially released on 13 March 2024.
 The album would see solid commercial success, debuting at number six on the Oricon Albums Chart and number seven on the Billboard Japan Hot Albums chart.

 On 5 May 2024, Amane premiered the first episode of her podcast Amane Kanata Wants to Learn Music!, with Kayoko Kusano serving as her inaugural guest.
 On 13 September, she was announced as a performer at a Animelo Summer Live VTuber concert, alongside fellow Hololive member Ookami Mio.
-On 23 December, after fellow Hololive member Sakamata Chloe announced that she would be stepping down from regular activities, Amane performed an online 3D concert with Sakamata and Azki and released the collaborative song "Tenkai Dokyū Oshigoto Road".
+On 23 December, after fellow Hololive member Sakamata Chloe announced that she would be stepping down from regular activities, Amane performed an online 3D concert with Sakamata and AZKi and released the collaborative song "Tenkai Dokyū Oshigoto Road".

-During an online live 3D concert on 22 April 2025 for her birthday, Amane announced her second studio album Trigger, and simultaneously performed and released the album's lead single "Cupid", written and produced by TeddyLoid; she also confirmed her first solo live performance Lock On at the Ariake Arena to support the album.
+During an online live 3D concert on 22 April 2025 for her birthday, Amane announced her second and final studio album Trigger, and simultaneously performed and released the album's lead single "Cupid", written and produced by TeddyLoid; she also confirmed her first and only solo live performance Lock On at the Ariake Arena to support the album.
 On 1 June 2025, she released the album's second single "Self Service", written and produced by Satsuki.
-On 21 June, she confirmed that Azki would be a special guest at Lock On.
+On 21 June, she confirmed that AZKi would be a special guest at Lock On.
 On 26 June 2025, Amane was confirmed to be performing the tie-in song "Lumière" for the gacha game Memento Mori, subsequently being confirmed for a 29 July release.
 On 29 June, she ended a gaming stream early due to undergoing urgent hospitalization, which was later revealed at a press conference-style stream to have resulted in the discovery of kidney stones.
 Trigger was officially released on 23 July 2025 to moderate commercial success compared to Unknown Diva; while outpeaking Unknown Diva on the Oricon charts by debuting at number five, it significantly underperformed on the Billboard charts, where it debuted at number 33.
-Amane would perform her Lock On concert at the Ariake Arena on 13 August 2025 to widespread acclaim, with praise for her vocal performance, her costume changes, the set list, Azki's appearance, the production, and the performance of her live band; she would premiere the music video for her song "Sekai de Ichiban no Idol" immediately afterwards.
+Amane would perform her Lock On concert at the Ariake Arena on 13 August 2025 to widespread acclaim, with praise for her vocal performance, her costume changes, the set list, AZKi's appearance, the production, and the performance of her live band; she would premiere the music video for her song "Sekai de Ichiban no Idol" immediately afterwards.